dfaust/mkv-bash-tools/README.md

 ## mkv-extract-subtitles

-A BASH script that removes the audio track with the specified language from a matroska file.
+A BASH script that extracts subtitles from a matroska file.

 ### Depends on